Coolhgg/Relife/SOUND_THEMES_GUIDE.md

 1. Open the app settings
 2. Navigate to "Sound Effects" section
 3. Find the "Sound Theme" area
+4. Choose from 9 available themes: Default, Minimal, Nature, Electronic, Cyberpunk, Fantasy, Horror, Classical, or Lo-Fi
-4. Click on any theme to apply it instantly
+5. Click on any theme to apply it instantly
-5. Use play buttons to preview themes before switching
+6. Use play buttons to preview themes before switching

 ### Best Practices
 - **Test Before Applying**: Use preview buttons to hear themes first